Adroiti/docs-for-code-review-tools/checkstyle-EmptyCatchBlock.md

 Except as noted below, it is very rarely correct to do nothing in response to a caught exception.
 Typical responses are to log it, or if it is considered "impossible", rethrow it as an `AssertionError`.

+**Exception**: In tests, a caught exception may be ignored without comment if its name is or begins with expected.
+The following is a very common idiom for ensuring that the code under test does throw an exception of the expected type, so a comment is unnecessary here.

 ## Default configuration

 ```xml